 Mother accused of killing baby with drug-laced breast milk

-DOYLESTOWN, Pa. – A 30-year-old woman has been accused of killing her 11-week-old son with a lethal mix of drugs in her breast milk.
+DOYLESTOWN, Pa. – A 30-year-old woman with a painkiller addiction has been accused of killing her 11-week-old son with a lethal mix of drugs in her breast milk.

 Samantha Jones was charged Friday with criminal homicide in the April 2 death of her baby.